-Furthermore, all doctoral students who have successfully passed the doctoral dissertation screening must orally defend their knowledge of the contents of the dissertation and the connected field at an oral examination in front of the Screening Committee.
+Furthermore, all doctoral students who have successfully passed the doctoral dissertation examination must orally defend their knowledge of the contents of the dissertation and the connected field at an oral examination in front of the Examination Committee.
 Hence, GRiPS is an important part of preparing students for the difficulty of oral presentation and defense of their dissertation, which is required to obtain the Doctoral Degree.

 GRiPS is usually held once per semester on a Wednesday.

-* In the case the number of presenters exceeds 4, another GRiPS session may be held.
+* In case there are more than three presenters, another GRiPS session may be held.

 Time and content of the presentations:

-Presentations include the outline, progress and plan (schedule) of the research for doctoral dissertation.
+Presentations include the outline, progress, and plan (schedule) of the research for the doctoral dissertation.
 Presentations are limited to 15 minutes per student and are allocated up to 20 minutes of question and answer period.

-All doctoral and Master’s students, interested faculty and other students
+All doctoral and Master’s students, interested faculty, and undergraduate students

-- Supervisors are requested to provide assistance so that students can advance with their research as planned and present at GRiPS.
+- Supervisors are requested to assist students so that they can advance with their research as planned and present at GRiPS.